cirosantilli/linux-cheat/desktop/index.md

 In this way, all preferences are stored under `etc` as specified by the LSB.

-`update-alternatives` can be used to manage that system.
+The `update-alternatives` utility can be used to manage that system.

+For example, to configure the default browser use:

+    sudo update-alternatives --config x-www-browser

+This will show the possibilities (TODO how does he know?) for you to choose from them.

+The most important alternatives include:

+- `editor`: text editor
+- `x-www-browser`: web browser